Understanding Android Management with Intune | Android Enterprise

 • Samsung smartphones run One UI (previously TouchWiz) based on Android

-There are only a few OEMs that manufacture smartphones running stock Android with bare minimum modifications made to the source code, like Nokia, Motorola, and Google’s own Pixel devices, to name a few.
+Only a few OEMs manufacture smartphones running stock Android with bare minimum modifications made to the source code, like Nokia, Motorola, and Google’s own Pixel devices, to name a few.

 NB: The phones under the Android One program also offer a stock Android experience.

-When we talk about the Enterprise scenario, administrative capability and manageability become the top priority for IT admins.
-We all want to control the devices that are being used in our enterprise landscape, aren’t we?
+When we discuss the Enterprise scenario, administrative capability and manageability become the top priorities for IT admins.
+We all want to control the devices that are used in our enterprise landscape, don’t we?

-The advent of mobile devices sneaking into corporate workspaces and more and more employees using portable devices to get to the data required to perform their work is why Mobile Device Management even came into existence.
+Mobile Device Management came into existence due to mobile devices sneaking into corporate workspaces and more employees using portable devices to access the data required to perform their work.

 Android originally introduced the support for the management of mobile devices in Android 2.2 (Froyo) with the Device Admin APIs, and it has continued to be the lone way of managing Android devices till Android 4.4 (KitKat)